Prices plus VAT plus shipping costs

 For chemical-technical applications.

-Wash hands and other exposed body parts with mild soap and water before eating, drinking or smoking and when leaving the work area.
+Wash hands and other exposed body parts with mild soap and water before eating, drinking or smoking and when leaving the workplace.
 Provide process area with good ventilation to prevent formation of vapors.

-Store only in the original container in a cool, well-ventilated area.
+Store only in the original container in a cool, well-ventilated place.
 Keep container closed when not in use.
 Avoid direct exposure to sunlight.